tinymce/tinymce-docs/ui-components/typesoftoolbarbuttons.md

 For formats that require variables, the `editor.formatter.formatChanged` function takes two extra arguments: `similar` and `vars`.

-When the `similar` argument is true, similar formats will all be treated as the same by `formatChanged`.
+When the `similar` argument is `true`, similar formats will all be treated as the same by `formatChanged`.
 Similar formats are those with the same `formatName` but different variables.
 This argument will default to `false`.

 The `vars` argument controls which variables are used to match the content when determining whether to run the callback.
 This argument is only used when `similar` is `false`.